mireiatree/London-Housing/README.md

 # Key Values
 Best Value Areas
 · Areas like Barwell Lane, Buckhurst Hill, and Walton-on-Thames offer the best value for properties under £600k, making them attractive options for budget-conscious buyers.

 Property Type Pricing
-· Penthouse is the most expensive property type, followed by standard houses · Bungalows and duplexes have very similar valuations · Greenwich emerged as the cheapest area
+· Penthouse is the most expensive property type, followed by standard house · Bungalows and duplexes have very similar valuations · Greenwich emerged as the cheapest area